Wet nurse: Historical and cultural practices

-Wet nursing is an ancient practice, common to many cultures.
+Wet nursing is an ancient practice, common to many societies.
 It has been linked to social class, where monarchies, the aristocracy, nobility, or upper classes had their children wet-nursed for the benefit of the child's health, and sometimes in the hope of becoming pregnant again quickly.
 Exclusive breastfeeding inhibits ovulation in some women (lactational amenorrhea).
 Poor women, especially those who suffered the stigma of giving birth to an illegitimate child, sometimes had to give their baby up temporarily to a wet nurse, or permanently to another family.
 The woman herself might in turn become wet nurse to a wealthier family, while using part of her wages to pay her own child's wet nurse.
-From Roman times and into the present day, philosophers and thinkers alike have held the view that the important emotional bond between mother and child is threatened by the presence of a wet nurse.

 In pre-modern times, it was incorrectly believed that wet nurses could pass on personality traits to infants, such as acquired characteristics.

 Mythology

-Many cultures feature stories, historical or mythological, involving superhuman, supernatural, human, and in some instances, animal wet nurses.